The Gambling Law Review: Netherlands

 In its prevailing format, the Act only defines those games of chance for which one or more licences can be awarded for the offering thereof.
 These are explained in greater detail under Section II.iv.
 No general categories such as 'betting' or 'gaming' are used.

 The regulation of gambling is guided by offering a legitimate alternative to unlawful offers through which demand can be 'channelised'.
-However, the use of monopolies per type has been implemented so as to reduce competition between operators with a view to preventing the excessive consumption of gambling services.
+However, the use of monopolies per type has been implemented in the land-based sphere so as to reduce competition between operators with a view to preventing the excessive consumption of gambling services.
 Prior to the introduction of some forms of gambling, legislative texts reveal that the generation of revenues (e.g., for sports) was a key motivating factor.
-There will not be a cap on the number of remote gambling licences available, but strict regulatory requirements will be relied upon to achieve the same regulatory objectives.
-Another key line of reform was set to be the dissolution of Holland Casino's monopoly on the provision of casino gambling and the privatisation of this state-owned operator.
-However, following criticism from the Senate, the bill making privatisation possible was withdrawn in May 2019.
-An eventual sale of Holland Casino will not be going ahead in the near future.
+There is no cap on the number of remote gambling licences available, but strict regulatory requirements have been enacted to achieve the same regulatory objectives.

 Gambling is not regulated with a view to it being exported.

-Space for private operators is found within the good causes lottery sector, the slot machine sector and the horse-racing totalisator.
+Space for private operators, in terms of the land-based market, is found within the good causes lottery sector, the slot machine sector and the horse-racing totalisator.
 While holders of licences for non-incidental games of chance (good causes lotteries) are private entities, it must be noted that operators of such licences are prohibited from generating private profits.
 Scope for the generation of private profit is restricted to slot machine arcade operators.

 The Gambling Authority is the sole body competent to award licences that enable the exploitation of games of chance in the Netherlands.
-This thus encompasses all of the exclusive licences, as well as licences for non-incidental games of chance and the exploitation licences for slot machine operators.
+This thus encompasses all of the exclusive licences, as well as licences for non-incidental games of chance and the exploitation licences for slot machine operators, and remote games of chance.
 Local municipalities are empowered to award premises licences for slot machine operations within their geographical areas and establish limitations on such venues in local ordinances (e.g., a cap on the total number of venues, opening times).

 Other than the forms of gambling explicitly exempt from the prohibition on unlicensed games of chance, all unlicensed forms of gambling that are made available in the Netherlands are unlawful.
 In terms of the legality of the offer, it is irrelevant whether such offers originate from within the Netherlands or outside.
 Further, it is irrelevant whether the offer is licensed or unlicensed elsewhere, or originates from within the EU or EEA or further afield.

 With a view to the introduction of a licensing regime for remote games of chance, and subsequently channelling 80 per cent of the market into operations regulated at the national level, initially the Netherlands was not aggressive in seeking enforcement against operators present on the Dutch market.
-However, there has been an uptick in enforcement since late 2018.
+Historically, enforcement has been guided by the 'prioritisation criteria' which as of 1 June 2017 took on the following form, whereby one of the following elements would prioritise an operator for enforcement:

-- offer games of chance on a website available in the Dutch language;
+- offering games of chance on a website available in the Dutch language;

-- offer games of chance on a website ending with a .nl URL;
+- offering games of chance on a website ending with a .nl URL;

-- use radio, television or print media advertising targeted at the Netherlands;
+- using radio, television or print media advertising targeted at the Netherlands;

-- use of a domain name that refers to gambling and is associated with the Netherlands (e.g., 'Clog Bingo');
+- using a domain name that refers to gambling and is associated with the Netherlands (e.g., 'Clog Bingo');

-- presence of symbols that contain elements closely associated with the Netherlands (e.g., windmills);
+- the presence of symbols that contain elements closely associated with the Netherlands (e.g., windmills);

-- use of payment methods closely associated with the jurisdiction; or
+- using payment methods closely associated with the jurisdiction; and

 - the absence of geo-blocking measures.